Timing and Structure

 - analyse visual motion to recover scene structure and viewer motion, and understand how this information can be used in navigation;

-- understand how simple object recognition systems can be designed so that they are independent of lighting and camera viewpoin.
+- understand how simple object recognition systems can be designed so that they are independent of lighting and camera viewpoint.

-- appreciate the industrial potential of computer vision but understand the limitations of current methods.
+- appreciate the commerical and industrial potential of computer vision but understand the limitations of current methods.

 - Introduction (1L)